zbchristian/Raspi_PowerSwitch/Readme.md

 The design of the board is somewhat special, because a very flat layout is needed to fit into a standard case.
 Therefore the Arduino Tiny is soldered to large SMD pads.
 This is not difficult, but requires some soldering experience.
 It might help to solder a solid wire (0.4mm) to the through holes of the
-Arduino Tiny, bend the wires by 90° to the outside and solder the ends of the wires to the SMD pads.
+Arduino Tiny, bend the wires by 90° to the outside, cut to length and solder the ends of the wires to the SMD pads.
 Before soldering, add an isolating tape to the bottom of the Arduino to avoid shorts.

 On the bottom side of the board a solder jumper sets the source of the power.
 A closed jumper connects the input voltage from the pin header directly to the Raspberry Pi and the on board regulator.
 For higher voltages, e.g. 12V from a car battery, the jumper should be left open and a mini DC-DC converter is soldered to the SMD pads on the bottom side.
 The output voltage of the DC-DC converter